-Considering the latest increasing share of the "Delta" variant there is a risk of a future lockdown in the course of a potential fourth wave.
+Considering the increasing share of the "Delta" variant there is a risk of a future lockdown in the course of the fourth wave.
+In addition to that further restrictions and adjusted framework conditions are very likely (e.g. "2G"/"3G") and could have impact on the business.
 Thus LFG continues to focus on resolute cash-flow management to ensure a high level of liquidity.